QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 - a long economic downturn and stagnation after the Closed-door Policy by the Qing government.
 - China's very different experience than the UK's after the onset of the industrial revolution in the UK.
 - how the Self-Strengthening Movement seemed mostly to help China to grow.
-- how stunning have been the growth achievements of Modern Chinese economic policies by the PRC that culminated with its late 1970s Reform and Opening-up.
+- how stunning have been the growth achievements of modern Chinese economic policies by the PRC that culminated with its late 1970s reform and liberalization.

 ```{code-cell} ipython3
 ---